pnp/powershell/documentation/Get-PnPField.md

 Get-PnPField -Group "Custom Columns"
 ```

-Gets all the fields for the group called Custom Columns for the site currently connected to.
+Gets all the fields for the group called Custom Columns for the site currently connected to

 ## PARAMETERS